 7. Hire a Petsitter/Dogwalker

-Dogs are social animals and it is not natural for them to be alone.
-Even the best-trained puppy should not be expected to stay home for more than 8 hours, even if he is potty trained.
+Dogs are social animals, and it’s not natural for them to be alone for a long time.
+Even the best-trained puppy shouldn’t be expected to stay home for more than a few hours.

-Puppies also need to release a ton of energy and eat several times a day so make sure you have a plan when you are running late.
+Puppies also need to release a lot of energy, and they should eat a few times a day, so make sure you have a plan when you’re running late.

 8. Don’t Skip Regular Exercise

 To your dog, your body language says a lot.
-Even if you want to, do not go out of your way to comfort your puppy before you head out, as this could worsen his reaction.
+Even if it feels right, don’t go out of your way to comfort your puppy before you head out, as this could worsen his reaction.
 Same goes for when you return home.

-Instead, as you walk in, ignore him until he sits quietly.
-Once this happens, reinforce the positive behavior by showering your puppy with attention.
-If he is barking and jumping, you will have to wait until he cools down.
+Also, as you walk in, ignore him until he sits quietly.
+Once this happens, reinforce this positive behavior by showering your puppy with attention.
+If he’s barking and jumping, you’ll have to wait until he cools down.

-You can be sure that your puppy does not misbehave just to spite you.
+You can be sure that your puppy doesn’t misbehave just to spite you.
 On the contrary, your pup wants nothing more than to please you and receive praise.

-Besides, now that you know how to prevent separation anxiety in puppies, you can treat the problem rather than the symptoms.
+Besides, now that you know all of this, you can deal with the problem head-on rather than the symptoms.